Natan93100/Fractal-Explorer/README.md

 ### PYTHON
 ### [Linear Regression Predictive Model<br>](https://github.com/Natan93100/SQL_Project_2024/blob/main/Python/Linear%20Regression%20Model.py)
+If you are not familiar with linear regression please click [here](https://en.wikipedia.org/wiki/Linear_regression)<br>

 **Goal:**<br>
 The goal of this project is to predict the dependent variable based on changes in the independent variable by fitting